-Online dealer car auction sites are a great way to score incredible deals on used cars, including salvage cars, flood cars, and used cars that are in near-perfect condition.
+Online dealer car auction sites are a great way to score great deals on used cars.
+From SUVs, vans, campers, motorcycles, and RVs, you can find salvage cars, flood cars, and used cars that are in near-perfect condition.
 In most cases, you’ll need to partner with a dealer.
-A dealer car auction is generally open only to dealers with auction license, which means you’ll need to ask a dealer to go auto auction and bid on your behalf.
+A dealer car auction in the United States is generally open only to dealers with auction license, which means you’ll need to ask a dealer to go auto auction and bid on your behalf.
 Also, you can look for information on how to get a car dealer license without a lot.

 Not all buyers want to do this.
 Finding and working with a dealer can be a hassle.
 Most dealers will expect to be paid for their trouble.
 This undercuts the value of the car, since paying a dealer will cost more, driving up your price and driving down any potential resale value.
 You don’t always have to work with a dealer when you buy a car online.
 How to buy a car from a dealer everybody knows but can you buy a car without a license?